sfarrens/presentations/_posts/0000-01-07-documentation.md

 html_theme = "sphinx_book_theme"
 ```

 > and rebuilding the HTML.

-Much better! 🤩
+> Much better! 🤩

+--

+> Finally, we can also add custom pages to our `docs/source` directory to include infomation about how to install the package, which paper should be cited if the code is used, etc.

+> The `myst_parser` plug-in makes it possible to add content in *Markdown* instead of *reStructuredText*.

+> To view the pages we simply need to make sure they are included under the `toctree` in `index.rst`.

 --